 MetroPCS, Unlimited Data

-$60 monthly plan lets you stream HD video and adds 8GB of hotspot data
+$60 monthly plan adds 10GB of hotspot data

 T-Mobile, Unlimited Data